Worth the Splurge? All About the Pros and Cons of Farmhouse Sinks

 While they're super trendy today, farmhouse sinks got their roots in practicality.
 During times when there was no running water, households used a single vessel to bathe, wash clothing, clean food, and wash dishes.

-The farmhouse sink was born out of necessity and provided families with a singular place to do all of their washing.
+The barn kitchen sink was born out of necessity and provided families with a singular place to do all of their washing.
 These large sinks were used to bathe, do dishes, and more since hauling water was a tedious task.

 In addition to their larger size and rectangular shape, farmhouse sinks are typically deeper, too.
 What was once a necessary part of a household is now an on-trend choice in many modern homes.